voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 The `linkCanvas()` method, located in `acc-pack-annotation.js`, refers to a parent DOM element called the `absoluteParent`.
 This is needed in order to maintain accurate information needed to properly resize both the canvas and its container element as the window is resized.
 This is a recommended best practice that mitigates potential issues with jQuery in which information may be lost upon multiple resize attempts.

+## Prerequisites for Development

+To prepare for developing a web-based application that uses the OpenTok Screensharing with Annotations Accelerator for JavaScript:

+1. Review the basic requirements for [OpenTok](https://tokbox.com/developer/requirements/) and [OpenTok.js](https://tokbox.com/developer/sdks/js/#browsers).
+2. Your project must include [jQuery](https://jquery.com/) and [Underscore](http://underscorejs.org/).<br/>_**NOTE**: This step is not necessary if you are using [browserify](http://browserify.org/) or [webpack](https://webpack.github.io/) in your project._
+3. There are several ways to install the OpenTok Screensharing with Annotations Accelerator Pack: <ul><li>(Preferred) Run the [build.sh script](./build.sh).</li><li>Download and extract the **screenshare-annotation-acc-pack.js** file from the [zip](https://s3.amazonaws.com/artifact.tokbox.com/solution/rel/screensharing-annotations-acc-pack/JS/opentok-js-screenshare-annotation-1.0.0.zip) file provided by TokBox.</li><li>Install the following packages with  [npm](https://www.npmjs.com/package/opentok-screen-sharing): opentok-annotations, opentok-screen-sharing,  opentok-solutions-css, and opentok-solutions-logging.
+Then move the files to the `public/js` folder.</li></ul>
+4. Your web page must load [OpenTok.js](https://tokbox.com/developer/sdks/js/) first, and then load [opentok-annotations.js](./sample-app/public/js/components/opentok-annotation.js) and [screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js).
+5. Your app will need a **Session ID**, **Token**, and **API key**, which you can get at the [OpenTok Developer Dashboard](https://dashboard.tokbox.com).

+_**NOTE**: The OpenTok Developer Dashboard allows you to quickly run this sample program.
+For production deployment, you must generate the **Session ID** and **Token** values using the [OpenTok Server SDK](https://tokbox.com/developer/sdks/server/)._

+## Deploy

+The web page that loads the OpenTok Screensharing with Annotations example for JavaScript must be served over HTTP/HTTPS.
+Browser security limitations prevent you from publishing video using a `file://` path, as discussed in the OpenTok.js [Release Notes](https://www.tokbox.com/developer/sdks/js/release-notes.html#knownIssues).

+To support clients running [Chrome 47 or later](https://groups.google.com/forum/#!topic/discuss-webrtc/sq5CVmY69sc), HTTPS is required, though localhost Chrome clients are considered secure and HTTP is permitted in such cases.

+A web server such as [MAMP](https://www.mamp.info/) or [Apache](https://httpd.apache.org/) will work, or you can use a cloud service such as [Heroku](https://www.heroku.com/) to host the widget.